fetchai/agents-tac/sandbox/README.md

     docker-compose config

+To see realtime data visualization, connect to the Visdom server at `http://localhost:8097`.

 ### Run TAC with baseline agents only

 To run a TAC instance with only baseline agents, set `NB_AGENTS` equal to `NB_BASELINE_AGENTS`.